Last updated on May 26, 2023.

 BlueCat’s DNS security solutions allow for either method of filtering DNS queries.
 BlueCat provides external threat feeds to filter out known bad domains, but also allows for the creation of custom security policies.
 Since they can be applied to both internal and external traffic, those policies cover the entirety of a network, not just requests which reach the network boundary.
 Around 60% of all network traffic is internal, so the difference is pretty critical.

-Level five (SC.5.208), also unique to CMMC, goes beyond commercial threat feeds, applying the principles of DNS security to specific network architectures which may be unique to an organization.
+Level 5 (SC.5.208), also unique to CMMC, goes beyond commercial threat feeds, applying the principles of DNS security to specific network architectures that may be unique to an organization.
 Building on the previous four levels, this control requires implementation or “organizationally defined and tailored” protections.

-The example we use here at BlueCat is the case of a single-use IoT device like a security camera.
+The example used at BlueCat is the case of a single-use IoT device like a security camera.
 All day it just sends data to a single server, and that’s the only thing it’s ever supposed to do.
 If that security camera suddenly sends a DNS query to any other domain, it’s clearly infected.
 It should be shut down immediately.

 Standard threat feeds may block the domain which the security camera is trying to reach, but that is far from certain.
 If the domain is newly created, it might not appear yet in a threat feed.
 In these cases, your DNS security system has to be able to block traffic not just on the basis of the queried domain, but on the basis of the device type, application, user, or network area.